-1.6.1 Subcommittees are established and dissolved by a 2/3 majority decision of the P-members of the parent committee voting, subject to ratification by the technical management board.
-A subcommittee may be established only on condition that a National Body has expressed its readiness to undertake the secretariat.

-1.6.2 At the time of its establishment, a subcommittee shall comprise at least 5 members of the parent technical committee having expressed their intention to participate actively (see 1.7.1) in the work of the subcommittee.

-1.6.3 Subcommittees of a technical committee shall be designated in sequence in the order in which they are established.
-If a subcommittee is dissolved, its designation shall not be allocated to another subcommittee, unless the dissolution is part of a complete restructuring of the technical committee.

-1.6.4 The title and scope of a subcommittee shall be defined by the parent technical committee and shall be within the defined scope of the parent technical committee.

-1.6.5 The secretariat of the parent technical committee shall inform the office of the CEO of the decision to establish a subcommittee, using the appropriate form.
-The office of the CEO shall submit the form to the technical management board for ratification of the decision.

-1.6.6 As soon as possible after ratification of the decision to establish a new subcommittee, any liaisons deemed necessary with other bodies shall be arranged (see 1.15 to 1.17).
+- 1.6.1 Subcommittees are established and dissolved by a 2/3 majority decision of the P-members of the parent committee voting, subject to ratification by the technical management board.
+A subcommittee may be established only on condition that a National Body has expressed its readiness to undertake the secretariat. - 1.6.2 At the time of its establishment, a subcommittee shall comprise at least 5 members of the parent technical committee having expressed their intention to participate actively (see 1.7.1) in the work of the subcommittee. - 1.6.3 Subcommittees of a technical committee shall be designated in sequence in the order in which they are established.
+If a subcommittee is dissolved, its designation shall not be allocated to another subcommittee, unless the dissolution is part of a complete restructuring of the technical committee. - 1.6.4 The title and scope of a subcommittee shall be defined by the parent technical committee and shall be within the defined scope of the parent technical committee. - 1.6.5 The secretariat of the parent technical committee shall inform the office of the CEO of the decision to establish a subcommittee, using the appropriate form.
+The office of the CEO shall submit the form to the technical management board for ratification of the decision. - 1.6.6 As soon as possible after ratification of the decision to establish a new subcommittee, any liaisons deemed necessary with other bodies shall be arranged (see 1.15 to 1.17).

-1.7 Participation in the work of technical committees and subcommittees
+1.7 Participation in the work of technical committees and subcommittees more experienced P-members.

-In JTC 1, the ISO procedures for twinning are supported.
-It is recognized that National Bodies in developing countries often lack the resources to participate in all committees which may be carrying out work which is important for their national economy.
-Developing country member bodies are therefore invited to establish P-member twinning arrangements with more experienced P-members from developed countries.
 Under such arrangements, the lead P-member will ensure that the views of the twinned P-member are communicated to and taken into consideration by the responsible ISO committee.
 The twinned P-member shall consequently also have the status of P-member (see note) and be registered as a twinned P-member by the Central Secretariat.